notparthpatel/neuro-informatics-analyses/README.md

 # neuro-informatics-outcomes
-Computational analysis of neurosurgical outcomes and public health informatics using R and Python.
+Computational analysis of neurosurgical/neurological outcomes and public health informatics using R and Python.
 Focused on traumatic brain injury (TBI) and healthcare utilization

 This repository serves as a portfolio for clinical informatics projects focused on neurosurgery and public health.
 My goal is to leverage computational tools (R, Python, Java) to improve patient outcomes and understand healthcare utilization patterns.